Recommended children's booklists sorted by age or topic

 Now in its third decade, the CLiPPA highlights the year’s best new poetry for children.
 Each year, the award brings to light a shortlist of outstanding new poetry collections for children, with a particular ear for those that are best to speak and perform aloud.

-We are very excited to share the shortlist for the 2025 awards, described by Chair of Judges, Roger McGough, as “five new poetry collections, each with their own magic.”
-Featuring poetry for children of all ages, the shortlisted collections include funny verse, authentic and personal poetry, clever rhymes and even a conversation in poems.
+We are very excited to share the shortlist for the 2026 awards, described by Chair of Judges, Nicola Davies, as “a glorious diversity of voice and form.”
+Featuring poetry for children of all ages, the shortlisted collections include interactive rhymes for the youngest readers, authentic and personal poetry, and even poetry for gamers.

 Add to Favourites